 Passenger rail is under pressure, but has significant potential for long-term growth

 Rail growth has come under pressure from the impact of the COVID-19 crisis on users.
-The Community of European Railway and Infrastructure Companies (CER) reported that total revenue for the EU rail sector fell by around €26 billion between 2019 and 2020, and passenger operators accounted for €24 billion of this figure.
+The Community of European Railway and Infrastructure Companies (CER) reported that total revenue for the EU rail sector fell by around €26 billion between 2019 and 2020, and passenger operators accounted for €24 billion of this figure.1 Over the same period, many European countries reported a marked decline in passenger kilometers.
+In Germany, France, Italy, and Spain, passenger kilometers dropped by between 40 and 60 percent.2 Revenue losses are likely to continue in the short term as demand is only expected to recover between 2023 and 2025—and costs do not scale back if revenue falls.3

 Despite this outlook, several macrotrends such as sustainability, urbanization and population growth position passenger rail as part of the solution for tackling mobility and sustainability issues, and indicate that the sector could achieve long-term growth.

 Increasing urbanization and population growth lead to more congestion in cities; rail can help relieve road traffic congestion and reduce air pollution.
-Urbanization has been steadily increasing in Europe, from approximately 64 percent to 75 percent over the past 50 years.
+Urbanization has been steadily increasing in Europe, from approximately 64 percent to 75 percent over the past 50 years.7 Even though the EU’s population is expected to peak by 2025, several countries, including Sweden, Switzerland, France, Spain, and the Netherlands, are showing positive population growth.8

 As a result of these macrotrends, rail is seen as one of the safest, most innovative, and sustainable modes of transport.
 This EU-wide support is illustrated by several initiatives: 2021 has been designated as the European Year of Rail, for example, and rail is a central element of Europe’s Sustainable and Smart Mobility Strategy.